prmoreira23/react-types-of-components-dumbo-web-051418/README.md

 We've covered the features of class components thoroughly through the previous lessons.
 To be clear, you can write _all of your components_ as class components.
-Evan with a complex app with many components, this will work just fine.
+Even with a complex app with many components, this will work just fine.

 If you're not sure how complex a component will become while creating it, just